flatcar-archive/flatcar-docs/os/installing-to-disk.md

 For reference here are the rest of the `coreos-install` options:

 ```
--d DEVICE   Install Container Linux to the given device.
+-d DEVICE   Install Flatcar Linux to the given device.
 -V VERSION  Version to install (e.g. current)
--B BOARD    Container Linux board to use
+-B BOARD    Flatcar Linux board to use
 -C CHANNEL  Release channel to use (e.g. beta)
 -o OEM      OEM type to install (e.g. ami)
 -c CLOUD    Insert a cloud-init config to be executed on boot.